Fagin's theorem

 Fagin's theorem is the oldest result of descriptive complexity theory, a branch of computational complexity theory that characterizes complexity classes in terms of logic-based descriptions of their problems rather than by the behavior of algorithms for solving those problems.

 The theorem states that the set of all properties expressible in existential second-order logic is precisely the complexity class NP.

 It was proven by Ronald Fagin in 1973 in his doctoral thesis, and appears in his 1974 paper.
-The arity required by the second-order formula was improved (in one direction) in Lynch's theorem, and several results of Grandjean have provided tighter bounds on nondeterministic random-access machines.
+The arity required by the second-order formula was improved (in one direction) by James Lynch in 1981, and several results of Étienne Grandjean have provided tighter bounds on nondeterministic random-access machines.